K5522/K5522/README.md

 - **Twitter:** [@K5522](https://twitter.com/K5522)

 ## 🎉 Fun Facts
-- I love I am passionate about **solving real-world problems through coding**.
+- I am passionate about **solving real-world problems through coding**.
 I enjoy using my programming skills to tackle practical challenges, whether it's developing software, automating processes, or creating algorithms that improve efficiency.
 My goal is to make a positive impact by turning complex issues into simple, effective solutions using code..
 - I'm currently learning [New Skills or Technologies].

 ---